 Please note that I am not a certified physician or medical professional.
 My experience may not be the same for you, I urge you to take what I say with a grain of salt and implement whatever feels right and works best for your life.
 Consult with your doctor before making adjustments to your medication.
 Do NOT stop medicating via prescription drugs unless advised otherwise.

 Struggling with anxiety and depression are two things I’m no stranger to.
 As far back as I can remember, I’ve suffered from social anxiety brought on by bullying in school.
 Which lead me down a path of depression after graduating.
 I’ve carried both with me into my twenties.
 They’ve manifested as my stressors have shifted.
 As well as carrying the mental pain and its weight on my body through day to day living.
 Some days are harder than others, naturally.
 It’s not my intention to share this for pity or attention.
 I know many of you suffer from panic attacks, suicidal thoughts, severe depression and/or crippling anxiety.
 I just want to say that I get it.
-I know and though it may look different for you in your life, I hope one day you can find peace, and by me sharing this you feel less alone.
+Though it may look different for you in your life, I hope one day you can find peace, and by me sharing this you feel less alone.
 I’m always here to talk to you.
 Should you choose to reach out, I will listen.

 Mental health is a topic I believe not enough light has been shed on.
 Not enough action is taking place to make it understandable to those that are unaware or misinformed.
 In my own journey to awareness I’ve learned that being vulnerable is strength and connecting with trusted allies is necessary in moving forward.
 Whether that be through therapy, self-developmental reading or holistic medicating.